mawalu/wireguard-private-networking/README.md

 debian_enable_backports: true # if the debian backports repos should be added on debian machines

+# Raspberry Pi Zero support
+# Needs kernel headers and manual compilation of wireguard, opt in via flag, install `community.general` collection
-allow_build_from_source: true # Caution: Might trigger reboot.
-Flag whether the build from source is allowed.
-It might be possible to reboot the host.
+# Caution: Might trigger a reboot.
+allow_build_from_source: true

 wireguard_sources_path: "/var/cache" # Location to clone the WireGuard sources if manual build is required